What is the UTMB race?

-So you’re thinking about running UTMB, or are curious to learn what the famous UTMB trail race is all about?
+So you’re thinking about running UTMB, or are curious to learn what this famous European trail race is all about?
 You’ve come to the right place!
 In simplest terms, the UTMB, or Ultra-Trail du Mont Blanc is a famous ultramarathon running race in Europe, starting and finishing in Chamonix, in the French Alps.
 The UTMB trail race involves around 106 miles (170km) of running and a circumnavigation of Mont Blanc, the highest mountain in Western Europe.

 How many people run the UTMB?